breakfastco/embed-pdf-wpforms/readme.txt

 * [Fixed] Avoid errors when two copies of this plugin are activated at the same time.
 * [Fixed] Adds a "file not found" error to the form editor so users know that PDF files are missing without previewing the form.
 * [Fixed] Changes CSS so the previous, next, zoom in, and zoom out buttons look better on smaller screens.
+* [Changed] Changes the tested up to version to 6.3.2.

 = 1.0.1 =
 * [Fixed] Moves inline JavaScript required for each PDF Viewer field to the wpforms_frontend_js hook.